 - Bryant Jordan on Military.com regarding “politicking" of a uniformed Reserve Soldier.

-Nothing in the rules prohibits or restricts a military member:
+Nothing in the rules or the UCMJ prohibits or restricts a military member:

 - registering to vote

 These are personal choices and cannot be punished at court-martial, Article 15, or similar.
 If that happens then reach out to an experienced military defense lawyer for advice and if necessary, representation.

 In fact, does not the military leadership encourage people to exercise their right to vote.
 (Once I was asked if it was OK to give Sailors time off during the duty hours so they could vote.
 I think the answer is yes, so long as the opportunity is given to everyone equally.
 Should you unit do this, don't abuse the privilege and go grocery shopping and to the mall.)